sorbet/sorbet/website/docs/generics.md

 on Sorbet's issue tracker.
 Feel free to peruse the existing bugs, as well as report new bugs.

-Unfortunately, the abundance of bugs in Sorbet's generics implementation makes implementing sophisticated, generic abstractions in Sorbet exceedingly brittle.
+Unfortunately, this abundance of bugs makes implementing sophisticated, generic abstractions in Sorbet exceedingly brittle.

 It is imperative to thoroughly test abstractions making use of Sorbet generics.

-The tests you'll need to write look substantially different from other Ruby tests you may be accustomed to writing, because these tests will have to live **at the type level** (statics), not at the expression level (runtime).
+The tests you'll need to write look substantially different from other Ruby tests you may be accustomed to writing, because they will have to live **at the type level** (statics), not at the expression level (runtime).
 These tests should account for two main failure modes:

 - Many things that shouldn't type check **do type check anyways**.